-Bequest: This is when an item have been left as gifts to certain one or multiple beneficiaries.
+Bequest: This is when an item has been left as a gift to one or multiple beneficiaries.

-Exclude from EAT: The flag is used exclude the item from the estate administration tax.
+Exclude from EAT: The flag is used to exclude the item from the estate administration tax.

 Note: Any item marked as passing outside the estate will always be excluded from the tax calculation.

 Various other field will be promoted to be completed based on category of item being added.

 Note: Most of the additional fields are marked as optional and will allow the user to save the entry.
 These can be modified at anytime, and filling them out completely will allow users to fill out the estate information return completely